Skip to main content

 Two paths from there:

-• Buy more credits. $50 for 50 credits.
-Top ups don't expire and roll over until used.
+• Buy more credits. $20 for 20 credits.
+Purchased extra credits roll over indefinitely until used.
 See Buy more credits.

 • Wait for renewal.
 If you can hold off, your monthly allocation refreshes at the start of the next billing period.